Welcome To Hell — Indian MiG-29 Pilots Witty Letter & Officers Approval Goes Viral After Tragic Death

 The couple had later tied the knot during the lockdown and sought blessings from their families through a Zoom call.

-Some saw the letter as a prophetic statement from the young navy pilot, who was considered by his seniors as being young and adventurous.
-The words used by the pilot were a moving prognostication of the things to come.
+Some saw the letter as a prophetic statement from the young navy pilot, who was considered by his seniors to be young and adventurous.
+The pilot’s words were a moving prognostication of the things to come.